INTERNATIONAL SHAW SOCIETY

 v Eligibility for and opportunity to contribute to whatever travel and research grants and prizes the ISS offers to encourage the study of Shaw and his circle.

-v A discount of at least $25 on the registration fee for ISS conferences & other selected ISS events.
+v A discount of at least $25 on the registration fee for specified ISS conferences & other selected ISS events.

 v 40% discount on the University Press of Florida Shaw Series books.
 See www.upf.com/seriesresult.asp?ser=gbshaw.
 A purchase code is given to members.